 If you have any specific skills like sailing, canoeing or sailing the chances of you finding a job will increase.
 Imagine waking up each morning, walking down to the lake and seeing your reflection in the water.
 Make this dream a reality by working at summer camp as a water-ski, wakeboarding or sailing instructor!
 To be a successful Water-ski/Wakeboarding Instructor you will need to be highly experienced in waterskiing and wakeboarding and able to teach at novice level.
 You will also be competent when driving boats and have a good level of driving hours behind you.
 You will additionally need to be lifeguard certified.
 Being skilled in boat maintenance is desirable but not essential.

-Some jobs like soccer over very popular and usually too many people select this so the chances of gaining employment are slimmer so be flexible with what you are willing to do.
+Summer camp football jobs are very popular and usually too many people select this so the chances of gaining employment are slimmer so be flexible with what you are willing to do.
 If you have any specific skills like archery or sailing the chances of you finding a job will increase.

 Camps in the USA hire international football coaches to lead lessons and games throughout the summer.
 Suitable candidates must have previous coaching experience and be able to demonstrate the characteristics needed to work and live in America.
 These will include being responsible, self motivated, hard working, honest, adaptable and most importantly, have the ability to work and communicate with children.
 Coaching qualifications are necessary.
 They will be responsible for organizing and making sure their sessions run professionally and effectively as well as running our camps and clinics with the same high standards.